chase-codes/istio_lab/modules/01-foundation/README.md

 ```

 #### Reflection Questions
 - What Service IP did you connect to in all requests?
+(Hint: Check the output of `kubectl get services backend`)
 - How did the "Server name" change across requests before and after session affinity?
 - Where does the load balancing happen in the Kubernetes stack?

 **What you discovered about Kubernetes networking:**
-- **Service IP**: You always connect to the same Service IP (10.96.x.x) - this is the load balancer
+- **Service IP**: You always connect to the same Service IP (like 10.96.x.x) - this is Kubernetes' built-in load balancer
 - **Hidden load balancing**: Kubernetes routes each request to different pod IPs behind the scenes (notice how the "Server name" changes across requests)
 - **Abstraction layer**: Applications see a stable service endpoint, not individual pods
 - **Why this matters**: The load balancing is invisible to applications, but happens at the kernel/iptables level
-- **Flat networking**: Any pod can reach any service
+- **Flat networking**: Any pod can reach any service by default (which creates security concerns)

 ## Exercise 2: The Security Problem